sharma1981/liteExchange/README.md

 ## <a name="Introduction"></a>**1.
 Introduction and features:**

+This project is my "core tech" programming lab / playground.

 It is essentially a minimal traditional stock exchange.
-It uses FIX protocol for order entry and also market data broadcasting ( highly likely mold udp 64/ ITCH ) is on the way.
+It uses FIX protocol for order entry and also market data broadcasting ( highly likely mold udp 64/ ITCH ) will be included in future.

+A nice video explaining them and components of an exchange : https://www.youtube.com/watch?v=b1e4t2k2KJY

+For FIX protocol , see https://en.wikipedia.org/wiki/Financial_Information_eXchange

-It is cross platform (Linux/Windows) , written in C++11 with no 3rd party libraries.
-It also comes with own FIX client automation test harness in stock Python.
+It is cross platform (Linux/Windows) , written in C++11.
+Its test harness is written in stock Python.

-This is mainly my "core tech" programming lab / playground.
-Regarding "core tech" , it implements its own detailed and highly configurable concurrency and network layers and also implements its own FIX protocol.

-A nice video explaining them and components of an exchange : https://www.youtube.com/watch?v=b1e4t2k2KJY For FIX protocol , see https://en.wikipedia.org/wiki/Financial_Information_eXchange

-* For simplicity :
+* Named as "lite" because :
+	* Does not any 3rd party library.
+Only GoogleTest is used for unit testing.
+	* No runtime dependency except C++ runtime and socket access.
+	* All configurations are mananaged in one single ini file.
 	* It is meant to run on a single server , therefore designed to be only vertically-scalable meaning that the more CPU cores you add , a better ( but also CPU pinned ) performance you will get.
-	* Currently no serialization/deserialization, therefore loses data in case of a crash.
-Might fix/improve in future.
-	* Non-planned trading features : replace orders, market orders , TIF, drop copies
-	* Non-planned networking / FIX features : throttling, cancel-on-disconnect , many FIX protocol validations
+	* It does not support all order types and features , does not do many FIX validations.
+All existing features can be seen in the tables below.

 Electronic trading features can be seen in the table below :

 | Feature                       | Details                                               |